-How to Turn Off the Floating Keyboard on iPad
+How to Turn Off the Floating Keyboard on Your iPad

 * This article is from our Tip of the Day newsletter. . *

 The iPad floating keyboard can be handy when you want to see more of the screen or use slide-to-type.
 However, it can be annoying when the floating keyboard pops out accidentally, especially if you don’t know how to return it to the bottom of the screen.
-Let's cover how to enable and disable the floating keyboard on your iPad.
+Here's how to get rid of the floating keyboard on your iPad.

-• Quickly turn the iPad's floating keyboard on and off to make typing on the iPad a lot easier.
+• Quickly turn the iPad's floating keyboard off and on to make typing on the iPad a lot easier.

 • Learn to disable the floating keyboard feature when you want your full-size keyboard back.

-The small Apple floating keyboard can come in handy for quick typing and better viewing on your screen, so it's nice to know how to turn it on when you want it.
+The small Apple floating keyboard can come in handy for quick typing and better viewing on your screen, so it's nice to know how to turn on the iPad floating keyboard when you want it.
 If you haven't already, update your iPad software to the latest iPad OS, then follow the steps below.
-If you're a big fan of the iPad and are torn between purchasing the new iPad Air or the iPad Pro, read through our article that hashes out the details to help you better decide, and make sure to sign up for our Tip of the Day newsletter.
+Be sure to sign up for our Tip of the Day newsletter for more great iPad tutorials!

 iPhone Life